hvrlxy/hvrlxy.github.io/index.md

 ## MISCELLANEOUS
 * I am a big fan of algorithmic problem solving!
 I used to be active on Kattis, and at one point make it to top100 programmers with the highest score.
 My profile is [ha-le](https://open.kattis.com/users/ha-le) and I posted all of my submission (in Kotlin) on [github](https://github.com/hvrlxy/KATTIS)
 * I love running!
 I started running everyday since my freshman year as part of a weightloss effort, but overtime, I grew very fond of the activity.
 I tried to run 5 miles almost everyday, and enjoy a few cheat days now and then.
-* Currently, I am working on a python package to assist data scientist in exttracting meaningful table-like information from a html source code.
-There have been a lot of great library designed to extract information from the web, but I aim to create a library that can help data scientists extracting data without format knowlegde of HTML/CSS.
-Link to the project [here]{https://github.com/hvrlxy/html_mining}

 ## NEWS
-2/14: Receive acceptance letter from my dream PhD program!
-Looking forwards to visiting day.

 11/1: I will start my new independent research project with Professor Jillian Downey and Professor Jeff Ford on the efficacy of the new standard-based teaching techniques employed at Gustavus.
 The project will start next spring and be a part of my honor thesis.

 10/25: Our poster titled "A study on Channel Popularity in Twitch" has been accepted at the Midstates Consortium’s Physical Sciences, Math & Computer Science Research Symposium on November 13, 2021.